tknibbe/OCF-template/README.md

 ## Usage

-Simply run 'ocf "ClassName"' in your terminal to create the templates in your local directory.
+Simply run 'ocf [ClassName]' in your terminal to create the templates in your local directory.